-A wide range of colon conditions that cause symptoms can be diagnosed with colonoscopy.
+A colonoscopy can diagnose a wide range of colon conditions that cause symptoms.

 A colonoscopy is also important for people without symptoms.
-Colorectal polyps are more common with age.
+A fair number of people (but not all people) have colorectal polyps.
+Polyps are more common with age.
 These growths can sometimes become cancerous.
 You can’t feel polyps or early-stage colorectal cancer, which is why screening is so important.
 Removing polyps significantly lowers cancer risk.